Memory Types

 memories add "Legacy API will be deprecated in Q3 2026"

-memories add "The billing module was written by the contractor team"How Types Affect Context
+memories add "The billing module was written by the contractor team"Skill

 When an AI agent requests context via memories recall or the MCP server:

-- All rules are always included (both global and project-scoped)
+- All rules are always included (both global and project-scoped), with path information when available

 - Other types are included based on search relevance or explicit request